-Less than one in five of Ceredigion's households are without a car or van, and around one in three (proportionally more than in Wales) have two or more cars or vans.
-A smaller proportion of people aged 16-74 and in employment travel to work by car in Ceredigion than in Wales, while half as many (3%) travel by public transport.
+Around 24% of households in Denbighshire are without a car or a van, a lower percentage than in Wales.
+Seventy per cent of people aged 16-74 and in employment travel to work by car and a relatively small proportion (3.5%) do so by public transport.